 This means that if you use the prescribed method of placing a config file in /etc/mysql/conf.d in the container, it’s not going to be read and will have no impact on the configuration of the underlying MySQL instance.

 Instead of using /etc/mysql/conf.d, we can look at the mysql option file reference and realize there is more than one place we can put a config file.
-In fact, it looks like the next place mysql is going to look for configuration is going to be /etc/mysql/my.cnf and if we check our recently deployed container, we’ll see that /etc/mysql isn’t used.
+In fact, it looks like the next place MySQL will look for configuration is /etc/mysql/my.cnf and if we check our recently deployed container, we’ll see that it doesn’t use /etc/mysql.

 We can mount a volume with a my.cnf file to this directory on the container and it should pick up whatever configuration we supply, as demonstrated below.